Berom

 - Discipline And Behavior

-- Discipline is typically enforced through community norms and expectations, with an emphasis on respect and responsibility.
-Elders play a key role in maintaining social order.
+- Discipline is community-based, with elders playing a significant role in maintaining social order.

 - Authority Attitudes